 Plantar plate tear

-The increased weight-bearing load and hyper-extension forces placed on the MTP joint by high-heeled, pointed shoes thought to be possible predisposing factors.
+In the lesser metatarsals, increased weight-bearing load and hyper-extension forces placed on the MTPJs by high-heeled, pointed shoes are thought to be possible predisposing factors.

 - metatarsophalangeal joint synovitis

 - plantar plate - proximal phalanx distance >2.75 mm 8

 Clinical differential considerations include

 - 1. Ashman C, Klecker R, Yu J. Forefoot Pain Involving the Metatarsal Region: Differential Diagnosis with MR Imaging.
 Radiographics.
 2001;21(6):1425-40. doi:10.1148/radiographics.21.6.g01nv071425 - Pubmed